 Spaying your Yorkie will eliminate the option of pregnancy, the heat cycle, and all the symptoms that accompany it.
 This can have both positive and negative effects on your dog’s health (more on this below).

 A Yorkie can be spayed while in heat, but she is more prone to bleeding and other complications from surgery.
-Most veterinarians prefer to wait until after the heat cycle to reduce the potential for complications.
+Most veterinarians prefer to wait until after your dog has had her first heat cycle to reduce the potential for complications.

 Some veterinarians recommend spaying a puppy before her first heat.
 However, there is increasing evidence pointing to the recommendation to wait until the puppy is fully developed.
 A study conducted by veterinarians at Texas A&M University found that dogs sterilized before 6 months of age were more likely to contract parvovirus than dogs who were sterilized later, at around 1 year old.

 If you’re thinking of having your Yorkie spayed, but are concerned about the cost, look into a veterinary discount plan from PetAssure.
-The program allows you to save 25% on spaying procedures, and right now they’re offering 20% off their Unlimited Yearly Package.
+The program allows you to save 25% on any vet visit or procedure, including spaying procedures.
+No deductibles or waiting periods to worry about.

 How spaying may affect your dog’s health